Khawaja Asif: Afghan refugees

 Asif has expressed strong criticism of Afghan refugees in Pakistan, alleging that some have provided shelter to terrorists and contributed to ongoing security challenges.
 He argued that Pakistan suffered the consequences of decades of hosting millions of Afghan nationals for over six decades, claiming the country was now "paying in blood" for its hospitality.
 In 2025, Asif urged repatriation of Afghan refugees, arguing that the era of what he called "gratuitous and benevolent killing" must end.
+In 2026, Asif claimed that 70 to 80 percent of those carrying out attacks and targeting Pakistani troops were Afghans.
+He was also critical of Pakistani students supporting presence of Afghan students in Pakistan and blamed their political leanings for it.

+Anti-Zionism

+In the context of the 2026 Iran war, Asif stated that Zionism posed a threat to humanity and alleged that many conflicts imposed on the Muslim world since the establishment of Israel in Palestine had been linked to Zionist influence.
+He claimed that Zionist actors had dominated the global economic system for over a century and argued that Israel’s policies were responsible for instability and wars in the Middle East.

+Later, in the context of the 2026 Lebanon war, Asif posted on social media following Israel’s launch of Operation Eternal Darkness, which he described as a violation of ongoing ceasefire efforts while peace talks were underway in Islamabad.
+In his post, he referred to Israel as "evil" and a "curse for humanity", and alleged that genocide was being committed in Lebanon.
+He further claimed that innocent civilians were being killed by Israel, stating that violence had extended from Gaza to Iran and then to Lebanon.
+His remarks also included highly inflammatory language regarding the historical establishment of Israel.
+These statements were made amid ongoing diplomatic efforts involving officials from the United States and Iran, including US Vice-President JD Vance and Iranian Foreign Minister Abbas Araghchi, who were reportedly scheduled to participate in talks in Islamabad on April 10.
+Asif’s comments were strongly condemned by Israeli officials.

 Controversies

 Arrest by NAB and corruption allegations (2002)

 The National Accountability Bureau (NAB) took Asif into its custody on corruption charges after the military takeover but later, he was released.

 Dual nationality controversy (2012)

 In June 2012, a petition admitted by the Supreme Court of Pakistan's registrar stated that Asif holds dual nationality, and hence, according to Pakistan's constitution, he is not eligible to hold public office in Pakistan.
 Following this, the Federal Investigations Agency and the Supreme Court began an investigation pursuing inquiries of Asif's dual nationality charges.
 The court did not find him guilty of the charges petitioned against him; the petitioner who levelled the charges withdrew the accusations and issued a formal apology.